Survey of Consumer Finances

 The Survey of Consumer Finances (SCF) is a triennial statistical survey of the balance sheet, pension, income and other demographic characteristics of families in the United States; the survey also gathers information on the use of financial institutions.

-It is sponsored by the United States Federal Reserve Board in cooperation with the U.S. Treasury Department.
-Since 1992, data have been collected by the National Opinion Research Center at the University of Chicago, located in Chicago, Illinois.
+The SCF is sponsored by the United States Federal Reserve Board in cooperation with the U.S. Treasury Department.
+Since 1992, data have been collected by the National Opinion Research Center at the University of Chicago.
 Data from the survey are widely used, from analysis at the Federal Reserve and other branches of government to scholarly work at the major economic research centers.